rgambord/c99-doc/doc/sections/13/3/index.rst

 .. _9899_F.3p1:

+.. container:: snum

+   :ref:`1 <9899_F.3p1>`

-:ref:`1 <9899_F.3p1>` C operators and functions provide IEC 60559 required and recommended facilities as listed below.
+C operators and functions provide IEC 60559 required and recommended facilities as listed below.

 -  The +, -, \*, and / operators provide the IEC 60559 add, subtract, multiply, and divide operations.
 -  The sqrt functions in :ref:`\<math.h> <9899_7.12>` provide the IEC 60559 square root operation.